There are various ways to treat and manage angina.

 Beta blockers work mainly by slowing down the heart.

 Calcium channel blockers

-If you have unstable angina (where symptoms develop rapidly and persist even when you are at rest), when admitted to hospital you'll be given medication to prevent blood clots developing and reduce your risk of having a heart attack.
+If you have unstable angina (where symptoms develop unpredictably), you'll need certain medicines.
+These will prevent blood clots and reduce your risk of having a heart attack.